Projectionsz/worlds-documentation/docs/monetization/Monetization.md

 ## Beginner Setup for IWP

-1. **Start simple**: Create one durable item (like a VIP pass) with the purchase event listener
+1. **Start simple**: Design a durable item, like a VIP pass, and set it up in your in-world shop.
-2. **Add access control**: Use entitlement checks at doors/areas
+2. **Add access control**: Design an exclusive area that only opens for players who own the VIP pass.
 3. **Try consumables**: Create a health potion with consume tracking and request handling
 4. **Scale up**: Add item packs and multiple purchase points

-This progression takes you from a basic "buy something" system to a full monetization ecosystem where purchases meaningfully impact your world experience.
+This progression takes you from a basic "buy something" system to a enhanced monetization ecosystem where purchases meaningfully impact your world experience.

 ## Step 4: The Art of the Sale - Advanced Creative Strategies
 With the setup complete, let's focus on the creative strategy that drives sales.